Skip to content

 Helping SaaS teams ship AI features users actually adopt

-Your AI feature is live but users aren't really engaging with it
+• Your AI feature is live but adoption is flat

 About me

 I studied interaction technology and design at Umeå University, a programme that combines software engineering with UX and usability.
-After that I moved into backend and distributed systems, where I spent five years building blockchain infrastructure that had to stay reliable under unpredictable conditions.
+After that I moved into backend engineering, where I spent five years building blockchain applications.
+That meant code I couldn't patch after deployment and real users moving real money, the kind of software that has to stay reliable under unpredictable conditions.
 That mix of understanding what users need and knowing how to build reliable systems is what I bring to AI work now.

-What I've found is that the difference between an AI feature that gets adopted and one that gets ignored comes down to a few things: how it handles uncertainty, how it communicates its limits, and whether it fits how users actually think.
+The difference between an AI feature that gets adopted and one that gets ignored usually comes down to how it handles uncertainty and whether it fits how users actually think.
 Those are the decisions I focus on.

 Why work with me?

-Accuracy metrics don't matter if users don't trust the output.
-I care about how the feature handles failure, how it communicates uncertainty, and whether users have a clear path forward when the AI can't help.
+Designed Around Failure · Accuracy metrics don't matter if users don't trust the output.
+I focus on how the feature handles failure and communicates uncertainty, so users get a useful next step instead of a confidently wrong answer.

 How I work